Mindlog™ for Parents

 The shape of development

-At this point, nobody knows what growth patterns based on frequent measurements over long periods will look like.
-MindLog is something entirely new and hasn't yet been around long enough to produce a single chart that covers over 15 years of MindLogging at this level of detail.
+The approach to measurement embedded in MindLog is so new that we don't yet know for sure what growth patterns based on frequent measurements over long periods will look like.
+MindLog hasn't yet been around long enough to produce a single chart that covers over 15 years of MindLogging at the level of detail that MindLog makes possible.
 A growing number of parents, educators, researchers, and learners are looking forward to finding out!

 The image below shows the growth of a fictional child whose fictional parents began making entries when she was about 30 months old.
 Initially, speech samples were entered by her parents every few weeks until the child began entering her own responses at about age 10.
-In the Reflections version of MindLog,
+This graph is based on what we already know about growth: It's bumpy, plateaus and spurts are common, and it appears to slow down with age.
+We say “appears to” because measurable growth at successively higher levels involves the integration of increasingly complex and abstract information, raising the question, “Is growth slowing down or just getting harder?”

 A few things to consider

 • We expect that growth charts will reveal periods of slower growth (plateaus), followed by growth spurts.
-We have already documented spurts and plateaus in research with young children.
-It is helpful to think of plateaus as periods of consolidation (learning to work with new ideas) and spurts as periods of growth (building new ideas).
-If your child seems to be entering a plateau, (1) avoid introducing new challenges, and (2) make sure there are diverse opportunities for practice existing skills.
+We have already documented spurts and plateaus in research with young children, as shown above in the Documenting natural speech section.
+It's helpful to think of plateaus as periods of consolidation (learning to work with new ideas) and spurts as periods of growth (building new ideas).
+If your child seems to be entering a plateau, (1) avoid introducing new challenges, and (2) make sure the child has diverse opportunities to work with current knowledge and practice existing skills.
+Think of plateaus as a time to deepen foundational knowledge and skills as preparation for what comes next.